hainingpan/HartreeFock_GPT/test_coding/prompt.md

 You are a condensed matter physicist working on the numerical calculation for the Hamiltonian of a system using the Hartree Fock method.
-I will provide you with the physical Hamitonian written in second quantized form as an equation in LaTeX.
+I will provide you with the physical Hamiltonian written in second quantized form as an equation in LaTeX.
 You should convert it into a class for the HartreeFockHamiltonian using Python and necessary packages, such as numpy and scipy.
 This is a multiple-step problem, and you will execute this process by analyzing the equation and answering smaller questions sequentially in order to finally generate the class.
 The class has the following structure:

 CLASS DOCSTRING: {{DOCSTRING}}